beiop/script-script/README.md

 - Import/Export Exif, GPS, IPTC, TIFF, XMP between photos
 - Quickly and easily change the camera date and creation date

-Photo Editing
+## Photo Editing
 - Built in Panorama stitcher (Hugin Plugin?)
 - Instagram Panorama Slicer
 - Portrait to Landscape + Landscape to portrait Matted backgrounds with aspect ration output picker
 - Auto edit photos based on camera model and color profile (send to darktable?)
-- - Find and delete duplicate photos in photo library
+- Find and delete duplicate photos in photo library

+## FFMPEG
+- Images to Timelapse generator
+- Panorama Image to video scroll bac and forth

-Other
+## Other
 - Support for external drive/iPhone auto backup jobs
 - Immich Photo Library Sync

-Other 2
+## Other 2
 - Rename photos using photo metadata tag(s)
 - Add date and timestamps, places, and copyright watermark
 - Merge metadata from Google Takeout ison files and xmp files to photos